-Agency (Department) Name Air Resources Board Contact Person Craig Segall Malling Address 1001 I Street Email Address Craig.Segall@arb.ca.gov Telephone Number (916) 323-9609 Sacramento, CA 95814 1.
-Statement of the need for the proposed major regulation.
+Agency (Department) Name Air Resources Board Contact Person Emily Wimberger Mailing Address 1001 I Street Sacramento, CA 95814 Email Address emily.wimberger@arb.ca.gov Telephone Number (916) 327-5932 Cacramento, OA 90014 4 Ct-ttt

+1. Statement of the need for the proposed major regulation.

 The goal of the proposed Oil and Gas Regulation is to obtain maximum GHG reductions, primarily methane, from oil and gas production, processing, storage and transmission compressor stations in a technically feasible and cost-effective manner.
-The proposed Oil and Gas Regulation will promote statewide uniformity in methane emission controls, minimize the administrative burden on local air districts, harmonize state requirements with current and near-future local and federal requirements, achieve co-benefits that protect public health from toxic emissions from well stimulation or other sector sources, and support the State Implementation Plan (SIP) by designing a regulation that attends to criteria pollutant goals.
+The proposed Oil and Gas Regulation (O&G Proposal) will promote statewide uniformity in methane emission controls, minimize the administrative burden on local air districts, harmonize state requirements with current and near-future local and federal requirements, achieve co-benefits that protect public health from toxic emissions from well stimulation or other sector sources, and support the State Implementation Plan (SIP) by designing a regulation that attends to criteria pollutant goals.

 2. The categories of individuals and business enterprises who will be impacted by the proposed major regulation and the amount of the economic impact on each such category.

 The primary industries that will be affected by the proposed regulation are Oil and Gas Extraction and Natural Gas Distribution, as they will incur costs for compliance.
 Large capital costs will occur in the first year of the regulation, while minimal labor and other ongoing costs will be incurred annually.
 Secondary industries will benefit from increase in capital and labor demand imposed by this regulation, where 2017 will have significant capital and labor demand.
+Secondary industries include Electricity Transmission, Other Specialty Trade Contractors, Other General Purpose Machinery Manufacturing, Commercial and Service Industry Machinery, Motor Vehicle Manufacturing, Machinery, Equipment, and Supplies Merchant Wholesalers, and Agriculture, Construction, and Mining Machinery Manufacturing.

+3. Description of all costs and all benefits due to the proposed regulatory change (calculated on an annual basis from estimated date of filing with the Secretary of State through 12 months after the estimated date the proposed major regulation will be fully implemented as estimated by the agency).

+Benefits:

+The O&G Proposal is anticipated to deliver environmental benefits that include an estimated annual reduction in GHG emissions, beginning in 2018, of about 556,000 MT CO2e from oil and gas related emissions in California.
+In addition, the O&G Proposal is expected to save about 1.1 million standard cubic foot (Mscf) per year of industrial natural gas through reductions of leaks and vapor recovery systems.
+Quantifying this benefit, assuming natural gas price is \$4.10 per Mscf, the savings from the reduction in loss of natural gas would equal \$4.8 million a year.
+The cost-effectiveness of the O&G Proposal is estimated to be approximately \$40 per MT CO2e reduced.

+Costs:

-Secondary industries include Electricity Transmission, Other Specialty Trade Contractors, Other General Purpose Machinery Manufacturing, Commercial and Service Industry Machinery, Motor Vehicle Manufacturing, Machinery, Equipment, and Supplies Merchant Wholesalers, and Agriculture, Construction, and Mining Machinery Manufacturing 3.
-Description of all costs and all benefits due to the proposition of all costs and all benefits due to the proposition of the secretary of State through 12 months after the estimated by the agency).
-Benefits: The O&G Proposal is anticipated to deliver environmentiation emissions, beginning in 2018, of about 556,000 MT O&G Proposal is expected to save about 1.1 million reductions of leaks and through vapor recovery systematic the savings from the reduction in loss of natural gas Proposal is estimated to be approximately \$40 per Mathematical sectors. estimated date the proposed may nental benefits that include an CO2e from oil and gas related standard cubic foot (Mscf) per ems.
-Quantifying this benefit, would equal \$4.8 million a yea or regulation will be fully implemented as estimated annual reduction in GHG emissions in California .
-In addition, the year of industrial natural gas through assuming natural gas price is \$4.10 per Mscf, Costs: The initial direct costs incurred by regulated industries in 2017 is estimated at \$18.8 million (using an annualized capital cost formula), which covers the capital costs required for compliance.
-Additionally, it is expected that these industries will incur minimal ongoing costs for labor and capital after the first year of implementation. · . · · · ·
+The initial direct costs incurred by regulated industries in 2017 is estimated at \$18.8 million (using an annualized capital cost formula), which covers the capital costs required for compliance.
+Additionally, it is expected that primary industries will incur minimal ongoing costs for labor and capital after the first year of implementation.